peter-woyzbun/querygraph/README.md

 ## Getting Started

+* To install Query Graph, see below.
+* For a brief introduction to Query Graph, see here.
+* For a more complete introduction, see here.
+* For documentation, see here.

+## Installation

 To install Query Graph...

-Example query...
+## Brief Introduction

 ### Example Query